I am a fully qualified Accredited BACP Counsellor and CBT Therapist.

 Initial consultation for you to give a brief overview and ask questions and to make sure you feel comfortable before we begin working together.
 This will allow you to make an informed choice before deciding to go ahead.
 My Private Home Practice provides a confidential space for us to discuss any issues.

 Sessions: 50 mins to 90 mins : From £55 session

 Concessions are available for students or for those on a low income or key workers.

 I do have some day time and evening appointments available.

 I have a very welcoming dedicated counselling office with its own front door / entrance.
 It is newly decorated, quiet and a very confidential space for us to work together in.
 My Private Practice is attached to my property but also separate which is ideal.

-I offer sessions via videoconferencing either via Zoom, Facetime or WhatsApp.
+I offer sessions face to face or via videoconferencing either Zoom, Teams, Facetime or WhatsApp.